yuyulbm/DiscordBot-handler/README.md

 * to change prefix go to [events/messageCreate.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/events/messageCreate.js#:~:text=%7D%20if(!data)%20%7B-,const%20prefix%20%3D%20%22%24%22,-custom%20%3D%20prefix)

 >This is an advanced handler that my bot gentleman uses
->i dint make the handler i just modified it to make it easy to use the original one is from [here](https://github.com/reconlx/djs-base-handler)
+>i didn't make the handler i just modified it to make it easy to use the original one is from [here](https://github.com/reconlx/djs-base-handler)
 >i hope yall enjoy using this handler as i enjoy using it for my bot

 ## How To Use